wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/typed-trigger.md

 ```

 > Only public or internal events visible to the generator are supported (internal requires being in the same/friend assembly).
 Wildcard/regex matches skip inaccessible events, and if no accessible matches are found a diagnostic will be emitted.
+> Generated trigger classes are `public` unless the event or delegate types require `internal`, in which case the class is emitted as `internal`.

 ### Matching rules at a glance